Distraction Mastery 2.0

-The first time I taught these strategies in a class, I found that most people didn’t care about being writers, or even travelling that much.
-Those were my dreams- but the audience had dreams of their own.
+The first time I taught these strategies, I found that my students didn’t care about being writers or travelling that much.
+Those were my goals.
+What they wanted was control of their time.

-They all feared the regret of a life unlived.
+They all feared the regret of not spending their time on their terms.

-A week, month, or year spent living the same work day over and over again, blending together with no end in sight.
-If they weren't careful, each of those want's could easily turn into regret.
+Imagine living the same day over and over again.
+The morning routine, commute, workday- months and years blending together with no end in sight.
+If they weren't careful, each of their dreams could could easily turn into regret.

 It's not difficult to imagine their lives if nothing changed.